 Lingzi Lu, a graduate student at Boston University.
 She was originally from China.

-April 15, 2013 - At approximately 2:50 pm, two bombs explode near the finish line of the Boston Marathon.
+April 15, 2013 - At approximately 2:50 p.m., two bombs explode near the finish line of the Boston Marathon.
 The bombs explode within 8-12 seconds of each other, about 50-100 yards apart.

-At 6:10 pm, President Barack Obama speaks to reporters at the White House, “We will find out who did this.
+At 6:10 p.m., President Barack Obama speaks to reporters at the White House, “We will find out who did this.
 We’ll find out why they did this.
 Any responsible individuals, any responsible groups, will feel the full weight of justice.”

 Officials confirm that there were only two bombs, despite earlier reports that other unexploded devices had been found.

-Authorities including bomb experts search an apartment in Revere, Massachusetts, and remove items.
+Authorities, including bomb experts, search an apartment in Revere, Massachusetts, and remove items.
 Officials caution that there are no clear suspects and the motive remains unknown.

 April 17, 2013 - A federal law enforcement official tells CNN that the lid to a pressure cooker thought to have been used in the bombings has been found on a rooftop at the scene.

-Attorney Kenneth Feinberg, considered the world's foremost expert on victim compensation, is announced as the administrator of The One Fund Boston, a fund to assist individuals affected by the attacks.
+April 18, 2013 - Attorney Kenneth Feinberg, an expert on victim compensation, is announced as the administrator of the One Fund Boston, a fund to assist individuals affected by the attacks.

-Late in the evening, a Massachusetts Institute of Technology police officer named Sean Collier is shot and killed on campus, allegedly by the bombing suspects.
+Late in the evening, Massachusetts Institute of Technology police officer Sean Collier is shot and killed on campus.
+Soon after, Tsarnaev brothers carjack a driver in Cambridge.

-April 19, 2013 - In the early morning hours, the suspected bombers allegedly hijack a car in Cambridge.
 The driver is released about 30 minutes later.

-As the police chase the suspects, the car's occupants throw explosives out the windows and exchange gunfire with officers.
+As the police chase them, Tamerlan Tsarnaev and Dzhokhar Tsarnaev throw explosives out the windows and exchange gunfire with officers.
 Tamerlan is wounded and later dies at Beth Israel Hospital.
-He had bullet wounds and injuries from an explosion according to officials.
+He had bullet wounds and injuries from an explosion, according to officials.

-April 19, 2013 - Boston police identify the bombing suspects as 26-year-old Tamerlan Tsarnaev and 19-year-old Dzhokhar Tsarnaev, brothers from Cambridge, Massachusetts.
-They are of Chechen origin and legally immigrated to the U.S. at different times.
-Tamerlan Tsarnaev has been identified as the person killed in the encounter with police earlier in the morning, while Dzhokhar Tsarnaev, a student at the University of Massachusetts-Dartmouth, remains at large.
+April 19, 2013 - Boston police identify the bombers as Tamerlan Tsarnaev and Dzhokhar Tsarnaev, brothers from Cambridge, Massachusetts.
+They are of Chechen origin and legally immigrated to the United States.
+Tamerlan is identified as the person killed in the encounter with police while Dzhokhar Tsarnaev, a student at the University of Massachusetts-Dartmouth, remains at large.